 This course will study human movement with an emphasis on the structure and function of the skeletal, muscular, and nervous systems.
-A lab fee is required.
 Prerequisite: BIO 246.

 KIN 320 Historical, Social, Cultural Foundations of Sport and P.E.
 3 Units

 This course will present and discuss the philosophical, historical, and sociological constructs relevant to sport and physical education.
 Philosophy of sport will explore ways to understand sport involvement.
 History of sport will be explored from Ancient Greece to modern times.
 Sociology of sport will be explored regarding current challenges, relevant issues, and controversies in sport and physical education.